 My last hospitalization for depression happened after a suicide attempt.
-My primary nurse kept asked me what I was angry about, saying that I must have been angry about something to have tried to kill myself.
-She seemed rather annoyed when I assured her that no, I wasn't angry, and anger had nothing to do… Continue reading Is Depression Anger Turned Inward?
+My primary nurse kept asked me what I was angry about.
+She was insistent that I must have been angry about something to have tried to kill myself.
+It seemed like she was annoyed when I assured her that no, I wasn't angry, and anger… Continue reading Is Depression Anger Turned Inward?

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Sadie Hall… Continue reading Emerging Blogger Series: Sadie Hall (Blushy Ginger)